zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ## Security Service Client library

 The `security-service-client-spring` library enables authentication and protection using security providers.
 The library contains providers, filters and handlers as Spring components.
-The `security-service-client-spring` library enables any Spring client to authenticate the mainframe user credentials.
+The `security-service-client-spring` library enables any Spring client to authenticate mainframe user credentials.

 The core class of the library is `com.ca.apiml.security.service.GatewaySecurityService`, which provides facility to perform login and to validate the jwt token.
 The `com.ca.apiml.security.service.GatewaySecurityService` has the following methods :